Lightnet/bunpreact/README.md

   - pre generate files for layer order query like middleware
  - preact two or three type of using by component class or jsx file.
  - odd bug for packages url for preact@latest for router async load
+ - localStorage access third for dev web host Access is denied

 # Bun runtime:
  Read more on https://bun.sh